 In her role as an animal fairy, Fawn is responsible for teaching baby birds to fly, painting spots on ladybugs, and coaxing butterflies to hatch.
 Here’s a fun and simple way for your child to try her hand at a little magical metamorphosis: transforming scraps of colorful paper into a collection of pretty little butterflies to adorn a houseplant or string into a mini mobile.

-For each butterfly, cut two 2 1/2-inch squares from scrapbook paper.
-Trim the left and right sides of the squares to round them, as shown.
+- For each butterfly, cut two 2 1/2-inch squares from scrapbook paper.
+Trim the left and right sides of the squares to round them.

 - Accordion-fold each of the squares to create two sets of wings.

 - For the butterfly’s body, cut a pipe cleaner in half.
 Fold one of the halves into a V-shape, as shown, and twist the ends together a few times just above the bend to create an abdomen (it should be about an inch long).

 - Sandwich both sets of wings between the pipe cleaner ends above the abdomen, and twist the ends a couple more times to hold them snugly in place.